kisaacs/bpc-reading-group/README.md

 then reconvene to discuss points raised during those discussions.

-- Meeting Time: Fridays 4PM, Utah Time
+- Meeting Time: Biweekly Fridays 3PM, Utah Time
-- Meeting Place: Zoom
+- Meeting Place: WEB 4660 or Zoom (see mailing list)

 Along with each discussion, we create a Perusall for cataloguing ideas and discussion.
 All people at the meeting are welcome to post.
 Anonymous posting